lilygarfinkel/a2-DataVis-5Ways/README.md

 ![vega-lite](img/vega-lite.png)

 ## Technical Achievements
-- included a legend in all charts
+- Included a legend in all charts which displayed the color mapping and size mapping for weight and manufacturer

-### Design Achievements
-- **Re-vamped Apple's Design Philosophy**: As demonstrated in my colorscheme...